-Further information about the support available can be found on the central funding webpages www.sheffield.ac.uk/funding.
+Further information about the support available can be found on the University's funding webpages.

-Eligible students will also be assessed for the University of Sheffield Bursary Scheme www.sheffield.ac.uk/undergraduate/finance/fees.
+Eligible students will also be assessed for the University of Sheffield Bursary Scheme.

 Years 2-4

 Tuition fees are yet to be confirmed for academic year 2019-20.
 Based on fees being £9,250, the Department of Health pays £3,715 and eligible students can apply for a Tuition Fee Loan from Student Finance for the remaining tuition fee balance.